ballerina-platform/ballerina-lang/stdlib/runtime-api/src/main/ballerina/src/runtime/Module.md

 ## Module Overview

-This module provides functions to interact with the ballerina runtime and the runtime invocation context.
+This module provides functions to interact with the Ballerina runtime and the runtime invocation context.

 #### Invocation Context